• Skip to primary navigation

 Tips

-• If possible, use any variety of ripe pears as they provide just a hint of sweetness to the soup.
+• If possible, use any variety of ripe pears, as they provide just a hint of sweetness to the soup.

-• Feel free to season with your favorite spices -paprika, turmeric, curry all work well with the natural sweetness of this soup.
+• Feel free to season with your favorite spices -paprika, turmeric, and curry all work well with the natural sweetness of this soup.

 What to serve with this butternut soup?